KevinHan1209/mini_behavior/NovelD_Experiments_Old/README.md

 # NovelD Hyperparameter Ablation Experiments

-**Updated Version** - This version includes the normalized advantages fix in NovelD.

 This directory contains a complete pipeline for running NovelD hyperparameter ablation experiments on virtual machines.

 ## Overview